 We provide a space for women to discuss the particular issues they experience in the research domain and have over 150 members across the University.

-The Women in Research Network started as part York’s EDI strategy for the EPSRC Impact Acceleration Account to form a Women in Science Group exploring the barriers to women applying for grants and funding and undertaking more entrepreneurial activities.
+The Women in Research Network started as part of York’s EDI strategy for the EPSRC Impact Acceleration Account to form a Women in Science Group exploring the barriers to women applying for grants and funding and undertaking more entrepreneurial activities.

 The network is open to women of all backgrounds and this includes people who identify as trans women or non-binary.
 We recognise that women's experiences, while often common or similar, are different depending on their background, heritage and life experiences.
 Our members enjoy the interdisciplinarity of the network and support from colleagues for their research and career progression.